 Drain the pasta and peas.
 Add the fava beans, olive oil, fleur de sel, and black pepper.
 Toss until all glistens.
 Spoon into hot bowls and top with a few gratings of cheese.
 Serve immediately.

 Publisher's Note: Simple as it is, this recipe is all about the delicate balance of a few seasonally-fresh ingredients.
 So, it’s essential to use the best and most flavorful you can find.
-We tested the recipe using a Frantoio extra virgin olive oil.
+We tested the recipe using The Olive Oil Source Extra Virgin Olive Oil.
 The dish would pair nicely with a Pinot Noir or Barolo.